nickjj/orats/README.md

  the orats generated version of an inventory/playbook to an inventory/playbook that you generated and have customized.

- This may come in handy when it comes time to upgrade orats and your project.
+ This comes in handy when you want to upgrade orats and your project.
  You will be able to see if your inventory/playbook are missing any variables or roles and it will also detect custom variables/roles that you have added.

 It allows you to make 2 different types of comparisons:

-#### Latest stable vs your version
+#### Latest stable version of orats vs your version

 When doing this type of comparison it only compares the actual files contained in the orats source code, not your generated inventory/playbook.

 This is the type of comparison that is made when you run the `diff` command without any arguments.
-It might be useful to run this from time to time to see if you are missing out on any new features in the latest orats version.
+It is useful to run this from time to time to see if you are missing out on any new features in the latest version.

-#### Your version vs your custom project files
+#### Your orats version vs your custom project files

 If you pass in the `--hosts`, `--inventory` and/or `--playbook` flags along with a path to each of their files then it will compare the files contained